 This topic describes the process for upgrading your BMC Helix services:

 BMC Helix ITSM services, including Smart IT and Smart Reporting, are described within the following topics:

 BMC's Helix ITSM solution has two releases per year - a .02 release and a .08 release, generally available in February and August of each year.
 Patches are released as needed, and may be applied to your environments if an incident warrants its provisioning to mitigate a issue.
-BMC recommends staying within one release of the current generally available version at all times.

 Upgrades to your BMC Helix ITSM solution are performed by BMC's SaaS Operations team and are included as part of your subscription fees.
 BMC has a highly skilled upgrade team dedicated to managing and executing upgrade projects.
 Upgrades are scheduled and managed by an assigned project manager.

 To request an upgrade, either submit a request through the BMC SaaS support portal using the Request an ITSM Upgrade option, or work through your Customer Value Specialist (CVS) to coordinate a start date that is mutually convenient for both parties.
 Detailed upgrade documentation is available from your CVS or upgrade project manager upon request.
 A review of this documentation will help you understand what is required from your end and help you make a decision on project scheduling and resourcing.

 The table below describes both the actions that BMC performs during an upgrade and the actions that you must perform during the upgrade, for each phase in the upgrade process.
 The timing of each phase is approximate and may vary depending on the complexity of your solution and the availability of your internal staff.

 Cutover is a process that enables you to move from an old environment to a new environment.

 A sanity test is a brief run-through of the functionality to ensure that it works roughly as expected.

 Planning (1 week)